 Plastic–whether it be for a container, a wrapper, or the product itself–has become an everyday part of our lives.
 This isn't necessarily a bad thing–plastic is also the material diabetics use for their disposable syringes; arthritic patients have for their replaced hips; and construction workers wear to protect their heads.
 But when plastic reaches our waters, whether it be plastic bags or drifting fish nets, it poses a threat to the animals that depend on the oceans for food.
 To a sea turtle, a floating plastic bag looks like a jellyfish.
 And plastic pellets–the small hard pieces of plastic from which plastic products are made–look like fish eggs to seabirds.
 Drifting nets entangle birds, fish and mammals, making it difficult, if not impossible to move or eat.
 As our consumption of plastic mounts, so too does the danger to marine life. #plastic #sea #plasticinsea #awareness #fishes #fishesfishesworld #plasticfree #helptheocean #savethefishies #garbage #seagarbage #diversity #microplastic #dumpingplastic #savefish #beautifulsea #noplastic #biodiversity #garbagepatch #greatgarbagepatch #photo #seaphoto #ocean #plasticocean

 Dr Vasudevan’s idea not only gained popularity in India but in other countries as well.
 For example, certain parts of Indonesia like Bali, Surabaya, Bekasi, Makassar, Surakarta, and a few others, built roads from the plastic-asphalt mix.
-Moreover, Netherlands also tried something similar, and the United Kingdom reportedly announced an investment of over INR 14 crore for the trial of this plastic technology.
+Moreover, something similar was even tried by the Netherlands as well.
+Meanwhile, the United Kingdom reportedly, announced INR 14 crore for the trial of this plastic technology.

 Why is it the need of the hour?

 India generates over nine million tonnes of plastic every year, and over 26,000 tonnes every day.
 Out of this at least 40 per cent remains uncollected, and 43 per cent is used for packaging.
 The country is the 15th biggest plastic polluter globally.
 Annually, over 500 billion plastic bags are used all over the world, and over 8.3 billion plastic straws pollute the beaches.
-The scary numbers also predict the number of plastics in the sea to soon exceed the number of fish.
+The numbers are so scary that according to them the number of plastics in the sea is likely to soon exceed the number of fish.